 15 Montessori Activities for Focus and Concentration

 They can't sit still.
 They bounce from thing to thing.
-They start activities and abandon them thirty seconds later.
+They start an activity and abandon it thirty seconds later, already reaching for the next thing before the first one hits the floor.

 Why Montessori Builds Focus